arhohuttunen/coding-revolution/content/post/hexagonal-architecture-spring-boot.md

 People often implement acceptance tests exercising the entire application through REST endpoints and going all the way to the database.
 Such tests are complex to write and slow.
 This doesn't have to be the case!

-Acceptance tests ensure that we are building the right thing.
+Acceptance tests ensure we are building the right thing.
 They should capture the business requirements and don't have to deal with technical concerns.
-The goals of the end-user should not have anything to do with the choice of technologies.
-This is why it's completely possible to implement them with tests that are like sociable unit tests.
+The goals of the end-user have nothing to do with the choice of technologies.
+It's completely possible to implement them with tests that are like sociable unit tests.

-Writing our acceptance tests this way makes them very fast, more resistant to refactoring and focuses on the use cases of the application.
+Writing our acceptance tests this way makes them fast, more resistant to refactoring, and focuses on the use cases of the application.

 ### Unit Tests

 We might also decide that there is some logic that warrants testing that logic in isolation.
-For example, calculating the cost of the order might be such thing.
+For example, calculating the cost of the order might be such a thing.
 Instead of testing everything through the use cases, we might end up writing more focused tests.

-Here is an example of how the cost of an order might be calculated.
+Here is an example of how we might calculate the cost of an order.

 ```java
 public class Order {